g091/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 	- If a show doesn’t have a genre, display NULL in the genre column
 	- Each record should display: tv_shows.title - tv_genres.name
 	- Results must be sorted in ascending order by the show title and genre name
 	- Use only one SELECT statement
 	- The database name will be passed as an argument of the mysql command

+#### ADVANCED TASKS

+***17. Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter.***

+###### Import the database dump of hbtn_0d_tvshows to your MySQL server (q16)

+	- The tv_shows table contains only one record where title = Dexter (the id can be different)
+	- Each record should display: tv_genres.name
+	- Results must be sorted in ascending order by the genre name
+	- Use a maximum of two SELECT statement
+	- The database name will be passed as an argument of the mysql command

+***18. Write a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.***

+###### Import the database dump from hbtn_0d_tvshows to your MySQL server (q17)

+	- The tv_genres table contains only one record where name = Comedy (the id can be different)
+	- Each record should display: tv_shows.title
+	- Results must be sorted in ascending order by the show title
+	- Use a maximum of two SELECT statement
+	- The database name will be passed as an argument of the mysql command

+***19. Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating.***

+###### Import the database hbtn_0d_tvshows_rate dump to your MySQL server: (q18)

+	- Each record should display: tv_shows.title - rating sum
+	- Results must be sorted in descending order by the rating
+	- Use only one SELECT statement
+	- The database name will be passed as an argument of the mysql command

+***20. Write a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating.***

+	- Each record should display: tv_genres.name - rating sum
+	- Results must be sorted in descending order by their rating
+	- Use only one SELECT statement
+	- The database name will be passed as an argument of the mysql command